This page about a possible gout cause that's little known, was last reviewed or updated on 9 March 2017.

 BUT URIC ACID IS ALSO GOOD FOR YOU

-Just as there's "good" and "bad" cholesterol, there's another property of uric acid, and this one is very useful.
-It is not "just there" in the blood to be both gout causing and maybe cause other diseases.
+There's another property of uric acid, and this one is very useful.
+It is not "just there" in the blood to be both an immediate cause of gout and maybe a part cause of other diseases.
 The paradox is that uric acid is also an antioxidant, a hero of the body, that neutralises (neutralizes) oxidisation (oxidization) of free radicals.
 If this is not done, free radicals damage cells, increase risks of diseases such as heart disease and cancers, and age us faster.

 But never let this blind you to the fact that if you develop gout, your uric acid level must come down.